 Chain-of-Visual-Thought: Teaching VLMs to See and Think Better with Continuous Visual Tokens

-• A new framework called Chain-of-Visual-Thought (COVT) has been introduced to enhance Vision-Language Models (VLMs) by enabling them to reason with continuous visual tokens, which encapsulate rich perceptual cues.
-This approach aims to address the limitations of current VLMs in dense visual perception tasks, such as spatial reasoning and geometric awareness, by distilling knowledge from lightweight vision experts within a budget of approximately 20 tokens.
+• A new framework called Chain-of-Visual-Thought (COVT) has been introduced to enhance Vision-Language Models (VLMs) by enabling them to reason using continuous visual tokens, which capture dense visual information.
+This approach aims to improve VLMs' perceptual understanding, particularly in spatial reasoning and geometric awareness, by distilling knowledge from lightweight vision experts within a limited token budget.

 — via World Pulse Now AI Editorial System